danielhu19/datastructures-algorithms/README.md

 - make
 - gcc/clang

-> If you encounter any problem, google it before submitting a issue.
+> If you encounter any problem, google it/ask gpt before submitting a issue.

 ## Tested on